binshi/health-ai/part-4/l2-digitalsampling.md

 We then discuss the **Nyquist frequency **and the limits this imposes on the sampling rate and the **bandwidth **of the signals that we sample.

 If we try to sample a signal that has higher frequency components than the Nyquist frequency, we will see **aliasing**, which means those high-frequency components will show up at mirrored lower frequencies.

+* **Frequency component**: The Fourier transform explains a signal as a sum of sinusoids.
+Each of these sinusoids is a frequency component of the signal.

+* **Nyquist frequency**: Half of the sampling frequency.
+Signal components above this frequency will get aliased in the sampled signal.
+* **Bandwidth**: A range of frequencies within a band.
+* **Aliasing**: The effect that causes frequency components greater than the Nyquist frequency to become indistinguishable from frequencies below the Nyquist frequency.